malramsay64/phd-thesis/05_Crystal_Melting/results.md

 can be explained by the dynamics, which is indicated by the values approaching zero.
 ](../Projects/Crystal_Melting/figures/normalised_melting_err.svg){#fig:normalised_melting}

+![This normalises both the temperature by the melting point, and the growth rate by the rotational relaxation.
+This figure shows the growth rate slowing faster than can be explained by the dynamics, which is indicated by the values approaching zero.
+](../Projects/Crystal_Melting/figures/normalised_melting_err_low.svg){#fig:normalised_melting}

 ### Comparison to Lewis--Wahnström

 The growth occurs over a period of $\approx 5\tau_S$ within the Lewis-Wahnström model. [@Pedersen2011]